-We found the principal dentist had the capacity, values and skills to deliver high-quality, sustainable care and were knowledgeable about issues and priorities relating to the quality and future of the service.
+The practice owner was knowledgeable about issues and priorities relating to the quality and future of the service.
 They understood the challenges and were addressing them.

-Leaders at all levels were visible and approachable.
-Staff told us they worked closely with them to make sure they prioritised compassionate and inclusive leadership.
+Staff told us that the principal dentist was supportive, approachable and worked closely with them and prioritised compassionate and inclusive leadership.